-To be eligible, students must be majoring in one of the Taft departments within McMicken College of Arts and Sciences and must have completed at least 15 upper division credit hours in their major by the end of the current academic year.
+To be eligible, students must be majoring in one of the Taft departments and must have completed at least 10 upper division credit hours in their major by the end of the current academic year.
 Seniors are eligible if the project funded will be completed by the first day of classes of the last semester prior to graduation.

-Applications must be completed by 5 PM on regularly scheduled deadlines; this includes electronic submission through the Taft Research Center website and intradepartmental review.
+Applications must be completed by 5 PM on regularly scheduled deadlines; this includes electronic submission through the Taft Research Center website and departmental review.

-Copy of Grant application from UC International, if the project involves international travel and is associated with an academic credit bearing experience (i.e., getting a grade).
+- A statement of other available sources of funding from UC for the particular type of project.
 Those who receive support outside Taft must report such funding to the Taft Faculty Chair upon receipt of award notification.

 For detailed instructions on submitting your application, please click Application Instructions.

 For instructions on how to create a PDF, please click: How to Create a PDF.
 Note: the system only allows you to upload a single PDF document.